-A substantial part of the study is based on predictive transport modelling and analysis of fast ions distribution functions.
-Routine predictive transport modelling at JET is usually performed with the JETTO code [30] coupled to PION/PENCIL package for computing NBI and RF power absorptions taking into account the synergistic effects.
-Preference to JETTO over other available transport modelling codes was given because it allows for use of Bohm-gyroBohm model.
-This is a distinctive semi-empirical model which gives reasonable agreement with a large proportion of JET experimental data [31], using a combination of Bohm and gyro-Bohm terms in the heat diffusivity expression.
+Routine predictive transport modelling at JET is usually performed with the JETTO code [28] coupled to PION/PENCIL package for computing NB and RF power absorptions taking into account the synergistic effects.
+Various transport models can be used in JETTO based on first principles physics or empirical scaling.
+A distinctive semi-empirical model which gives reasonable agreement with a large proportion of JET experimental data is the Bohm-gyroBohm model [29], which uses combination of Bohm and gyro-Bohm terms in the heat diffusivity expression.

-The PION code [32] is used in JETTO for ICRH minority and harmonic heating utilising its main advantage of being computationally fast thus compatible with integrated modelling.
-The code interfaces with the existing PENCIL NBI deposition code [33], [34] and accounts for NBI and RF synergy effects [35] thus providing flux-surface averaged fast ion distribution function and RF power deposition self-consistently with plasma density and temperature.
-In addition to the predictive JETTO modelling the TRANSP [36-39] code was used in interpretive runs to provide fast ion distribution functions and BT reactivities as well.
-The NUBEAM code [40] is a computationally comprehensive Monte-Carlo code for NBI injection in tokamaks.
+The PION code [30] is used in JETTO for ICRH minority and harmonic heating utilising its main advantage of being computationally fast thus compatible with integrated modelling.
+The code interfaces with the existing PENCIL NB deposition code [31], [32] and accounts for NB and RF synergy effects [33] thus providing flux-surface averaged fast ion distribution function and RF power deposition self-consistently.
+PION cannot be used with mode conversion schemes or cases with large minority fraction, where mode conversion becomes significant.
+For the case considered here, however, the minorities concentrations are very small, lower than necessary for any considerable mode conversion to take place, so the impact of this is negligible.
+The orbit effects are treated in a simplified way in POIN; however, due to its simplicity, they are neglected in PENCIL thus important physics of the fast ion distribution and confinement is missing in this treatment.

+In addition to the predictive JETTO modelling the TRANSP [34-37] code was used to provide fast ion distribution functions and BT reactivities as well.
+The NUBEAM code [38] is a computationally comprehensive Monte-Carlo code for NB injection in tokamaks.
 The code follows the fast ion trajectories and takes into account orbit effects in fast ion distribution calculations which is its main advantage over PENCIL.